blackcodherbootcamp/guidelines/trainingbreakdown/javascript/lesson-plan/README.md

 * Organise yourselves!
   * Get together with your group
   * Think about task required to complete the project
-  * Doc
   * Speak to your mentor
-  Create HTML/CSS timeline for project
+  * Create HTML/CSS timeline for project

 <!-- * ? -->
 ## Session 3